carlotafp/Artist-Recommender/README.md

-# Artist-recommender
+# Repository of the Project "Artist Recommender"
-Artist Recommendation System Using Spotify API
+This repository contains the files used to create an Artist Recommendation System Using Spotify API.

+## Repository Authors:

+1. **Carlota Fernández Pensado**